 An undergraduate major in economics is not required for admission to the graduate program provided that the above prerequisites have been met.
 Students who seek admission to graduate programs at the University of Washington must have a minimum cumulative grade point average of 3.0 in the last 90 graded quarter hours or the last 60 graded semester hours.

-The average GPA of incoming students enrolled for the last three years was:
+The average GPA of incoming students enrolled for the last five years was:

 The Graduate Record Examination (GRE)

 The average GRE General Test scores of incoming students enrolled for the last three years were: